Ding Shijia

 Ding Shijia is the Deputy Chairman of Anta Sports Products Ltd and also a Vice President.
 He primarily responsible for the management of Anta Group’s footwear operations.
 As of per Forbes list 2011, he is the 1,140th richest person in the world and 103rd richest person in China.
-Shijia has net worth of $1.0 billion.
+Shijia has net worth of $7.0 billion.

 History

-Ding worked as Deputy Factory Manager of Jinjiang Shifa from 1992 to 1993 & joined Anta Group on 30 July 1994.
+Ding worked as Deputy Factory Manager of Jinjiang Shifa from 1992 to 1993 and joined Anta Group on 30 July 1994.